FlorentLM/BeetstreamNext/docs/src/installation.md

 Edit the two `/path/to/...` host paths, then `docker compose up -d`.
 Open Betanin at `:9393` to configure/run imports, then BeetstreamNext at `:8080`.

+> **Note:** Because the music folder and library are mounted `:ro` for BeetstreamNext here, the admin panel will show a red "read-only" pill next to any setting that would try to write to them (see [Configuration reference](./configuration.md)).

 Other standalone subcommands work by overriding the container's command.
 For example, an [unattended first run](#unattended-first-run):

 ```bash